pradoomvarma/Ride-Connect/README.md

 # Ride-Connect Platform

 A React-based platform for users to share their cab and connect with others on similar journeys.
-The application allows users to search for cab by location and journey date, making it easier to coordinate shared rides.
+The application allows users to search for sharing a cab by location and journey date, making it easier to coordinate shared rides.

 ---

 ## Features

 - **User-friendly Interface**: Developed using React for a seamless user experience.
-- **Filtering**: Enables users to search for journeys by location and date.
 - **Secure Communication**: Integrated with Nodemailer for email verification.
 - **Scalable Backend**: Built with Node.js, Express.js, and MongoDB.